Infrequently Noted

 This eliminates React, Angular, and Ember from consideration without a single line of code being written; a tremendous savings of time and effort.

 Others claim that "it's an SPA".
 Should it be a Single Page App?
-Most are unprepared to answer that question for the simple reason they haven't thought it through.[8:2]
+Most are unprepared to answer that question for the simple reason they haven't thought it through.[9:2]

 Leaders in this situation work through the stages of grief in ways that speak to their character.

-Strong teams own the reality and look for ways to learn more about their users and the real constraints that should shape their product choices.
-The goal here isn't to justify another rewrite but to find targets the team can work towards, breaking down complexity into actionable next steps.
-Setting up accurate goalposts can also help the team take credit for their progress.
+Strong teams own the reality and look for ways to learn more about their users and the constraints that should shape product choices.
+The goal isn't to justify another rewrite but to find targets team can work towards, breaking down complexity into actionable next steps.
+This is hard and often unfamiliar work, but it is rewarding.
+Setting accurate goalposts can also help the team take credit as they make progress remediating the current mess.
 These are all markers of teams on the way to improving their performance management maturity.

 Others can get stuck in anger, bargaining, or depression.
 Sadly, these teams are taxing to help; some revert to the mean.
 Supporting engineers and PMs through emotional turmoil is a big part of a performance consultant's job.
 The stronger the team's attachment to React community narratives, the harder it can be to accept responsibility for defining success in terms that map directly to the success of a product's users.
 Teams climb out of this hole when they base constraints for choosing technologies on users' lived experiences within their own products.